 Do you know how to safely bathe your paralyzed dog?
 It’s trickier than you think when your dog can’t stand or feel the temperature of the water beneath them.
-To help, we put together a video that explains the techniques for a safe bath time routine.
+To help, we put together a video that explains the step-by-step techniques for a safe bath time routine.

-Even if you routinely take your fur kid to a groomer, a disabled dog is likely to have an accident between appointments.
+Even if you take your fur kid to a groomer, a disabled dog is likely to have an accident between appointments.
 And that requires immediate attention.

 Why frequent baths are part of life